dimitrismegas/ant-table-animation/README.md

 # ant-table-animation

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application designed to demonstrate combination of [antizer](https://github.com/priornix/antizer) with [rc-animate](https://github.com/react-component/animate) for animated tables.
+Trying to port the example from [here](http://react-component.github.io/table/examples/animation.html) but failing miserably ...at least for now

 ## Development Mode